-1. My PSU has been notified of my child's potential eligibility (at two years, three months for all children).
-2. The Transition Planning Meeting has been held and a Transition Plan and a timeline of activities have been developed.
-3. A referral to the Part B Preschool Program has been made with my consent.
-4. All needed screenings and evaluations have been completed for my child.
+1. The Transition Planning Meeting has been held to develop the Transition Plan and a timeline of activities.
+2. My LEA/PSU has been notified of my child's potential eligibility (at two years, six months for all enrolled children).
+3. NC ITP records, with parental consent, have been shared with the LEA/PSU 4.
+All needed screenings and evaluations have been completed for my child.
 5. Eligibility for special education services has been determined for my child.
-6. I have helped gather copies of the following records and information for my PSU: Birth certificate Proof of residence Physical exam Shot (immunization) record Medicaid card (if applicable) Emergency contact (family members, doctor, special instructions in case of an emergency) Infant-Toddler Program records Other preschool program records Hospital, clinic, or medical records (if applicable) 7.
-If my child is not eligible for special education services from my PSU, other choices have been discussed with my Early Intervention Service Coordinator and/or the IFSP/IEP teams.
-8. If my child is eligible, I have visited my PSU's preschool sites or other community program options for my child.
+6. LEA I have helped gather copies of the following records and information for my VPSU: Birth certificate Proof of residence Physical exam Shot (immunization) record Medicaid card (if applicable) Emergency contact (family members, doctor, special instructions in case of an emergency) Infant-Toddler Program records Other preschool program records Hospital, clinic, or medical records (if applicable) 7.
+If my child is not eligible for special education services from my LEA/PSU, other choices have been discussed with my Early Intervention Service Coordinator and/or the IFSP/IEP teams.
+8. If my child is eligible, I have visited my LEA/PSU's preschool sites or other community program options for my child.
 9. I have talked with my child's current service providers about possible changes in services at age three.
 10. My child's IEP meeting has been held and goals for the coming year have been set (may be completed 30 days before age three).
-11. Placement for my child has been determined, based on my child's unique needs identified in the IEP.
+11. Placement for my child has been determined based on my child's unique needs identified in the IEP.
 12. If needed, transportation has been arranged.
 13. I have met and talked with my child's new teacher(s) and therapist(s).

-Child's Name:\\\\\
+I think these services would

-Information about My Child
+help my child:

-(Use this before goin g to the trai nsition m eeting to he lp gather your thoughts s about your child's likes, your concerns, and what v ou think might help.
-Take it to the meeting v with you.)
+Information about My Child Child's Name: Date: (Use this before going to the transition meeting to help gather your thoughts about your child's likes, your concerns, and what you think might help.
+Take it to the meeting with you.)
+Things I love about my child: Here's what my child does My child really likes these: well: Right now, I am most I would like to be involved in My child learns more easily concerned about: my child's program in these when: ways:

-Things I love about my child: Here's what my child does well: My child really likes these: Right now, I am most concerned about: I would like to be involved in my child's program in these ways: My child learns more easily when: I think these services would help my child: Other help our family could use: I would like my child to do these in the future:
+Other help our family could

-Adapted from Families and the Transition Process: Primary Style Kentucky Early Childhood Transition Project
+use:

-Date:
+Adapted from Families and the Transition Process: Primary Style Kentucky Early Childhood Transition Project these in the future: